-- The weighted average carbon intensity of the Sub-Fund (greenhouse gas emissions ("GHG") per million euros of turnover), compared to the weighted average carbon intensity of its investment universe.
-This indicator is based on the GHG emissions of a company on scopes 1 (carbon footprint from fixed or mobile sources controlled by the organisation), scope 2 (indirect emissions linked to energy consumption to produce goods and services) and scope 3 (result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain) as defined by the Greenhouse Gas Protocol. - The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy adopted by the Tikehau Capital Group (the "Group"). - The number of companies that are in violation of UNGC. - The proprietary ESG profile Score of the issuers (as defined and described below). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The weighted average carbon intensity of the Sub-Fund (greenhouse gas emissions ("GHG") per million euros of turnover), compared to the weighted average carbon intensity of its investment universe. - This indicator is based on the GHG emissions of a company on scopes 1 (carbon footprint from fixed or mobile sources controlled by the organisation) and 2 (indirect emissions linked to energy consumption to produce goods and services) as defined by the Greenhouse Gas Protocol. - The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy adopted by the Tikehau Capital Group (the "Group") or when applicable exclusions required by the label the Sub-Fund is entitled to. - The number of companies that are in violation of UN Global Compact and OECD Guidelines for Multinational Enterprises. - Issuers' ESG Score (as defined and described below). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?